Dixith1196/THE-HUNT/README.md

 # Risks and Assumptions
 # Risks
-## Risk of Application based security break.
+## Risk of Application based security break
 Mobile security threats include everything from mobile forms of malware and spyware to the potential for unauthorized access to a device’s data, particularly in the case of accidental loss or theft of the device.

-## Risk of location access.
+## Risk of location access
 The process of poor coding and insecure handling of location data may cause the insecurity in accessing the location.

 ## Risk in the Operating System and data retrieval.